tavetisyan95/mlflow_web_app/README.md

 To start inferece, do the following:

 1. Click the `UPLOAD` button and upload a dataset to do predictions with.
 You can find two test CSV datasets in the root directory of the repo - `dataset_classification_prediction.csv` and `dataset_regression_prediction.csv`
-2. Enter the name of the file that predictions will be saved to.
+2. Enter the name of the file that predictions should be saved to.
 The app is intended to save predictions to CSV files, but other formats might work as well.
 3. Select the experiment under which the desired model has been saved.
+Once you select an experiment, you will see run IDs that were logged under it.
 4. Select the run ID of the desired model.

 Then, click `Deploy` - this will load the best estimator trained logged under the selected experiment and run ID.
-Note that if you will be re-using the same model for predictions, there's no need to deploy it every time before inference.
+Note that if you will be re-using the same model for predictions, there's no need to re-deploy it every time before inference.
 But if you want to use another model, you will need to select its ID and deploy it.

 Once this is done, click `Predict`.
 Once prediction is complete, you will see the name of the CSV file with predictions under `Saved prediction files`.